steliosk98/LinkedIn-Zip-Solver/README.md

 - lock the path with `Path Drawn`
 - replay the saved moves with `Solve`

+Or skip drawing entirely: click `Use today's answer` to load and lock the current LinkedIn ZIP solution from [zipgameonline.com/linkedin-zip-answers](https://www.zipgameonline.com/linkedin-zip-answers).
+The popup picks up the published grid size and start cell automatically.

 Tip: the included `test-page.html` is the quickest way to verify the replay visually while tuning paths and board sizes.

 ## Screenshots